 Yes.
 Medically urgent requests are defined as conditions that are a risk to the patient's life, health, ability to regain maximum function, or the patient is having severe pain that required a medically urgent procedure.
-Urgent requests will be processed within 72 hours and be initiated via phone at 888-209-5762 or the web portal; fax submissions can be submitted to 800-540-2406.
+It is important to note that urgent requests must be initiated via phone.Web and fax submissions will be considered standard requests.
+Urgent requests will be processed within 72 hours from the receipt of complete clinical information.